GeoGarfias/Sources_Properties_NZ/README.md

 3. Run the ‘convert_data.m’ code

   3.1.
 The edits you need to make on the code are:
-  	Line
+  	Line 4-5 & 9-10: Edit the path for the cluster and eqinfo files.
+	Line 13: Change the path of folder you will save the data.

-    • Edits:  The cluster and eqinfo path on lines 7 & 8.
-Make sure that the station and channel names  are being read correctly.
+	Line 29-30: Make sure that the station and channel names  are being read correctly.

     • Outputs: This code creates a MAT file for each EGF event.
 This MAT fiiles includes all the SAC information per event (picks, time, magnitude, etc).